Sharp Thresholds for Temporal Motifs and Doubling Time in Random Temporal Graphs: Model and Definitions

+To avoid trivialities we restrict ourselves to considering motifs containing at least $2$ edges, and describe any graph containing $1$ or fewer edges as \emph{trivial} \footnote{We note that the empty graph is a $\delta$-temporal motif of any sufficiently large graph.
+Furthermore, all simple motifs containing only a single edge appear as $\delta$-temporal motifs with thresholds $0$ and $1$ in the continuous and discrete models respectively.}.
+For two graphs, $G$ and $H$ we use $G \subseteq H$ to indicate that $G$ is a (non-empty) subgraph of $H$ and $G\sqsubseteq H$ to indicate that $G$ is a non-trivial subgraph of $H$.

 In this paper we investigate two models of a random temporal graph.
 The first is a continuous model, while the second is a natural discretization of it.
-In both models, there are two forms of randomness: the \textit{number of labels} on each edge (which is sampled identically and independently at random from the ``\distribution{}'') and the \textit{labels themselves} (which are sampled uniformly at random from some interval depending on the model). \begin{definition} We define the \emph{label multiplicity distribution} $\psi$ to be any non-negative discrete distribution with defined positive and finite first and second moments. \end{definition} For a random variable $Q\sim \psi$, we denote $r=\Exp[Q]$ and $r_2=\Exp[Q^2]$.
+In both models, there are two forms of randomness: the \textit{number of labels} on each edge (which is sampled identically and independently at random from the ``\distribution{}'') and the \textit{labels themselves} (which are sampled uniformly at random from some interval depending on the model). \begin{definition} We define the \emph{label multiplicity distribution} $\psi$ to be any distribution over the non-negative integers with a positive and finite second moment. \end{definition} For a random variable $Q\sim \psi$, we denote $r=\Exp[Q]$ and $r_2=\Exp[Q^2]$.
 Furthermore, we denote $q=\Prob[Q>0]$.
 We can now define both our continuous and discrete models. \begin{definition}[Doubly Random Temporal Graph; continuous case] We define the distribution $\Gamma_{V}(\psi)$ of random temporal graphs on the vertex set $V$ with \distribution{} $\psi$.
 A sample $\mathcal{G}=(V,E,\lambda)$ from $\Gamma_V(\psi)$ is obtained as follows: For each edge $e \in \binom{V}{2}$, we sample the set of edge occurrences $\lambda(e)$ by drawing $l_e \sim \psi$ samples uniformly at random from $(0,1]$. \end{definition}